 Do you grind your teeth in your sleep?

 It can also crack molars, creating the need for a lot of expensive and uncomfortable dental work in the form of crowns or extractions and possibly implants.

-Not many people have told me that they were somehow able to stop grinding their teeth in their sleep.
-It’s hard to change a habit that occurs when you’re asleep.
+Not many clients have told me that they were somehow able to stop grinding their teeth in their sleep.
+It’s hard to change a habit that occurs when you’re sleeping!

-However, it definitely can happen!
-Here’s what I’ve heard or read that may help you.
+However, it definitely can and does happen!
+Here’s what I’ve heard or read that may help you stop the habit.

-I recently talked with someone who came to me years ago for TMJ relief.
-(I’ve been doing these sessions since 2013.)
+I recently talked with someone who first came to me years ago for TMJ relief.

-She mentioned that she was completely over her grinding issues and had been for a while.
+She mentioned that she was completely over her grinding issues and had been for quite a while.

-I asked her what she thought helped her stop the habit, and she replied, “Meditation.”
+I asked her what helped her stop the habit, and she replied, “Meditation.”

-She said that when she started a regular practice, she noticed that her grinding gradually diminished.
+She said that when she started a regular practice of meditation, she noticed that her grinding gradually diminished.

 Eventually she realized she hadn’t done it for a while.

 There are several apps as well.
 I enjoy using the free Insight Timer for my silent meditations.